gregjarrett-0/waffles/docs/DEVELOPMENT.md

 ## 📊 Adoption tracker

-The Waffles adoption overview is available in [Adoption](https://waffles-next.datacamp.com/overview/adoption) section of our docs.
+The Waffles adoption overview is available in the [Adoption](https://waffles-next.datacamp.com/overview/adoption) section of our docs.

 Because gathering stats for all _DataCamp Engineering_ repositories which are using any version of **Waffles** takes around 40 minutes it's done as asynchronous cron job once a week.
-New report is created which is persisted in _Waffles S3 bucket_, and therefore could be easily consumed by regular docs releases.
+New report is created and persisted in _Waffles S3 bucket_, and therefore could be easily consumed by regular docs releases.
 The standalone preview of raw data is available at [waffles-next.datacamp.com/adoption-report.json](https://waffles-next.datacamp.com/adoption-report.json).

 To make local development of adoption overview docs easy, there is sample of `adoption-report.json` already committed.
 It will be replaced during deployment on CI/CD by real data.